 In Call 1, 16 proposals were selected for funding.
 8 out of the 16 selected proposals addressed the General Purpose Robotic co-workers, 3 proposals the Medical Robotics scenario, 3 proposals the Agricultural and Food robotics scenario, and 2 the Cognitive Tools and workers for Cognitive Factories scenario (Figure 10, left).
-In Call 2, 16 proposals were selected for funding where 4 addressed the General Purpose Robotic co-workers, 4 proposals the Agricultural and Food robotics scenario, 5 the Cognitive Tools and workers for Cognitive Factories scenario and 3 Cognitive Logistics Robots, demonstrating a more balanced results compared to Call 1 (where General purpose had 50%, Agricultural and Food robotics had 19%, Cognitive Tools and workers 13% and nobody chose Cognitive Logistics Robots).
+In Call 2, 16 proposals were selected for funding where 4 addressed the General Purpose Robotic co-workers, 4 proposals the Agricultural and Food robotics scenario, 5 the Cognitive Tools and workers for Cognitive Factories scenario and 3 Cognitive Logistics Robots, demonstrating a more balanced results compared to Call 1 (where General purpose had 50%, Agricultural and Food robotics Robots).
 No experiments address the Medical Scenario, either the Urban Scenario (Figure 10, right).